 It is quite upmarket and house prices reflect this.
 Expect to pay up to two million euros for a substantial house high up with uninterrupted sea views.
-Then again, just €175,000 will net you a two-bedroom apartment in the town centre.
+Then again, just €150,000 will net you a three-bedroom apartment in the town centre.

-Northern Costa Blanca, Daimús.
+Daimús, Northern Costa Blanca

 Property prices are less expensive than in other towns in the area such as Javéa and Denía.
 Two-bedroom apartments average from €120,000 and three-bedroom detached houses from €200,000.

-Alicante, L’Alfàs del Pi
+L’Alfàs del Pi, Alicante

 Two-bedroom apartments start at around €135,000 and three-bedroom villas will be in the region of €500,000, but you can easily spend a million euro for the perfect villa.

-Málaga, Torre del Mar
+Torre del Mar, Málaga

 The town of Torre del Mar dates from Phoenecian times and today has a population of just over 22,000.
-It lies just 38 kilometres from Málaga and its international airport, culture and excellent shopping.
+Technically, it is part of Velez-Málaga but feels like an independent town.
+It lies just 38 kilometres from Málaga with its international airport, culture and excellent shopping.

 It has three beaches (one nudist) and a long promenade.
-Seafood is the main cuisine in its many restaurants and there is a large shopping mall as well as the Aqua Velis Water Park offering fun for the whole family.
+Seafood is the main cuisine at its many restaurants.
+Whatever the weather you won’t be bored in Torre del Mar – spend the colder days browsing the large shopping mall, and when it’s hot (which is it most of the year!), you can splash about at the Aqua Velis Water Park, offering fun for the whole family.
 Torre del Mar has some interesting small shops and plenty of pubs, bars and restaurants.
-Technically, it is part of Velez-Málaga but feels like an independent town.